Your food is poisoning the earth.

 Are others making you feel guilty about your food choices?
 Food Bullying: How to Avoid Buying B.S. reveals the $5.75 trillion secret that food marketers and celebrity spokespeople don’t want you to know.
-What if the food you’ve been led to believe is superior is actually B.S. (bull speak)?
+What if the claims about the food you’ve been led to believe is superior are actually B.S.
+(Bull Speak)?

-Armed with science and a lifetime on the farm, Michele Payn upends the way you think about food and gives you permission to buy food based on their own social, ethical, environmental and health standards rather than on brand, friend, or Facebook claims.
-Food Bullying provides a six-step action plan to overcome bullying around the plate, simplify safe food choices, and even save time in the grocery store.
+Armed with science, compelling personal stories, and a lifetime on the farm, Michele Payn challenges the way you think about food and gives you permission to buy food based on your own social, ethical, environmental and health standards rather than on brand marketing, friend, or social media claims.
+Just named the 2020 IPPY Gold Medal in the healthy/medicine/nutrition, Food Bullying provides a six-step action plan to overcome bullying around the plate, simplify safe food choices, and even save time in the grocery store.

 “Food Bullying is a much needed critique of our national obsession of guilt over food choices.
 Payn, an international award-winning author, exposes the multi-trillion dollar marketing and misrepresentation of food meant to make you question and stress out over grocery store purchases.
 Food bullies beware: the public deserves better and finally has a voice defending their food choices.”

 ~Dr. David Samadi, Urologic Oncologist Expert and World Renowned Robotic Surgeon

 “As a registered dietitian, I try to be the advocate and voice of reason for my clients and consumers.
 From food shaming and scare tactics to hit lists and dreadlines, the state of the plate is fraught with confusion, chaos and clutter.
 Food Bullying engages and enables readers to overcome their fear to make shopping, food preparation and eating enjoyable endeavors rather than a battleground."